 I heard that my institution or organization is a HERS partner.
 How do I apply for the HERS Leadership Institute?
 First, congratulations for working at a place that values and supports women’s leadership.
 Most likely your employer has an internal selection process running through the women’s center, human resources, academic affairs, or the president or chancellor’s office.
 Please contact us at firstname.lastname@example.org or by calling 303-871-6866 to confirm your school’s status and learn who your campus contact is.

 Essentials: If you complete the essentials, plan to spend 3 – 4 hours per day at the Leadership Institute.
-This includes the one hour per day for the three live or synchronous session.
+This includes the one hour per day for each live or synchronous session.

 Full Experience: To take part in all office hours and optional sessions, add 2 – 4 hours each day.
 The more you put in, the more you will get out of the HERS Leadership Institute.

 How large are HERS Leadership Institute cohorts when the delivery is fully virtual?
 The cohort size is dependent on location and delivery modality.
 If you are attending an all-virtual delivery of the Leadership Institute, the cohort size ranges from 20 – 25.
-We divide you into several teams based upon information your share with us during the application process and in your pre-Institute assignments.
-We take the time developing your team assignments to help maximize your networking and growth.
+We divide you into several teams based upon the information you share with us during the application process and in your pre-Institute assignments.
+We take the time to develop your team assignments to help maximize your networking and growth.

 Will there be a way to network with other cohort members who are doing the virtual session?
 Yes.
 Networking is the best part of the HERS Leadership Institute and will happen regardless of whether you participate in the optional networking sessions.
 We assign you to teams based upon your needs and experience that you can access for advice, peer mentoring, and growth.